Mobile App Penetration TestJan Kahmen5 min read

 Red Teaming

 Red Teaming is used to test an organization's detection and response capabilities.
-Red Teaming attempts to access sensitive information in any way possible and as undetected as possible.
-This assessment emulates a malicious actor actively attacking and trying to escape detection, similar to Advanced Persistent Threat (APT).
-A Red Team Assessment does not look for multiple vulnerabilities, but rather for the vulnerabilities that can be used to achieve the objectives.
-A pentest, on the other hand, is designed to uncover as many vulnerabilities and configuration problems as possible, exploit them and determine the risk level.
-The methods used in a Red Team Assessment include Social Engineering (physical as well as electronic) and all methods that are also used in a pentest.
-A pentest often lasts 1-2 weeks, while a Red Team Assessment can last 3-4 weeks or longer and often involves several people.
+The Red Team attempts to access sensitive information by any means possible while remaining undetected.
+This type of assessment emulates a malicious actor who is actively attacking and evading detection, similar to an Advanced Persistent Threat (APT).
+A Red Team Assessment does not aim to find as many vulnerabilities as possible, but rather focuses on the specific weaknesses that can be exploited to achieve defined objectives.
+A pentest, on the other hand, is designed to uncover as many vulnerabilities and configuration issues as possible, exploit them, and determine the associated risk level.
+Methods used in a Red Team Assessment include social engineering (physical and electronic) as well as all techniques commonly employed in a pentest.
+A pentest typically lasts 1-2 weeks, while a Red Team Assessment can span 3-4 weeks or longer and often involves multiple specialists.

 • Measurable detection and response capability of IT security